SwarnaSaiSankar/Liver-Cirrosis/README.md

 # DentAI Vision AI Web Application

-A modern web application for dental healthcare powered by artificial intelligence and machine learning.
+A modern web solution using AI and machine learning to make dental healthcare smarter, faster, and more accessible.

 ## Overview